 At the hotel

-DVD library, free WiFi throughout, valet parking.
-In rooms: flatscreen TV, DVD player, iPod dock, minibar, whirlpool bath and Bulgari toiletries.
+Public beach nearby, free WiFi throughout, valet parking.
+In rooms: flatscreen TV, minibar, Nespresso machine, free bottled water, whirlpool bath and Bulgari toiletries.

 Our favourite rooms